aoifeburckhardt/breweryDB-repo/readme.md

 **If I had more time**

-1. Handle the slow loading of data from BreweryDB with loading visualisation or caching
+- Handle the slow loading of data from BreweryDB with loading visualisation or caching
-2. Add further protections for if the API changes and retrieves unexpected data
+- Add further protections for if the API changes and retrieves unexpected data
-3. More comprehensive unit tests
+- More comprehensive unit tests
-4. End to end testing with protractor
+- End to end testing with protractor
-5. UI optimisation for mobile.
+- UI optimisation for mobile (Although the UI is already responsive).
+- Minify JavaScript using gulp
+- Use gulp to run the unit test instead of grunt
+- Store the API key as a const for easy re-use